Update November 26, 2016: Be sure to read through to the final outcome and how I was able to remove a shadowban below

 I keep replying to mentions or other social interactions that appear in my Notifications page, but I suspect the people I’m replying to aren’t seeing my messages.

-It’s been 5 days so far, and counting.
+It’s been 5 days for me so far, and counting.

 I’m not sure.